autoint2003/Repo/README.md

 - Syntactic simplification with constituency parsing via Stanza
 - Readability scoring with Flesch-Kincaid Grade Level and Flesch Reading Ease
 - A complexity comparison step using an LLM judge
+- Result visualization with line charts for readability and complexity comparisons

 ## Repository structure